kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

     type: UpToDate
 ```

-This process is repeated a third time with the last KCP machine, finally marking the KCP object as up to date.
+This process is repeated for the second and third KCP machine, finally marking the KCP object as up to date.

 #### Update worker node memory